detky/PowerArray/README.md

 #### how does it works:
 Basically, PowerArray loads everything he needs to work on his own global object called "pa", as many frameworks do.
 The "pa" object is a container, in which there are multiple functions.
-Some are designed to work with any Array-prototyped object (defined at pa.prototypedFunctions_Array), and others designed to operate globally (defined at pa.auxiliaryFunctions).
+Some of this functions, are designed to work with any object with having Array as prototype or (array like object) object, and others designed to operate globally (defined at pa.auxiliaryFunctions).
 During the initialization process, each of such functions is is evaluated, to check if the name is already in use before modifying anything.
 Only if they are free, a pointer to the corresponding pa function is set on the prototype array, or the global scope.